 Is Binge Drinking a Sign of Addiction?

 While not everyone who engages in binge drinking has a problem with addiction, most people who are addicted to alcohol will binge drink.
 It is the progression from binge drinker to alcoholic that can be murky.
 Most who make this transition cannot pinpoint the moment they shifted from binge drinking to drinking alcoholically.
 Start by taking a look at how often you are binge drinking and what consequences you are experiencing as a result of your drinking.
 Binge drinking does appear to involve a pattern.
 It seems that when the pattern veers into heavy drinking regardless of the consequences, you are likely crossing over into an alcohol use disorder (AUD) or addiction.
-Risk factors for developing AUD include age at which drinking begins, genetic make-up, and individual life experiences.
+Risk factors for developing AUD include the age at which drinking begins, genetic makeup, and individual life experiences.
 While not always the case, regular alcohol use can sometimes cross over into drug use.
 If you find that you are regularly using drugs and alcohol regardless of the consequences, it may be time to get help to stop binge drinking.

 How to Get Help to Stop Binge Drinking

 At Evolve Indy, we know the tragedy that is addiction.
-We understand how quickly social drinking can turn into addiction.
+We understand how quickly social drinking can turn into an addiction.
 We also know how challenging it can be to break free.
 Our compassionate and professional staff can help you or your loved one find the way out of the darkness of addiction.
 We care about your success, and we know how to help you or your loved one find long-term sobriety.
 Our programs range from residential to outpatient and incorporate a multi-faceted therapeutic and holistic approach.
 We will create an individualized treatment plan that blends traditional and holistic therapies to best support you or your loved one.
 Contact us today to see how we can best help you and your loved one in the journey to sobriety.